Hypfer/Valetudo/docs/_pages/general/buying-supported-robots.md

 The recommended source to buy a [supported robot](https://valetudo.cloud/pages/general/supported-robots.html) is wherever it is cheapest.
 In general, when buying something, you should always use price comparison websites, shopping communities, check Aliexpress etc.

-## Recommendation

-_Last update: 2023-11-07_

-We have reached a point where giving out general recommendations doesn't really make sense anymore as there are just too many supported robots with varying attributes such as features, price, rootability and also availability in your area.
+## Deciding on a Robot

-Here are some questions you should ask yourself:
+Here are some questions you should ask yourself when deciding which supported robot to pick:
 - What types of floor do you have?
 - Do you need proper mopping?
 - Do you want an Auto-Empty-Dock?